perwin/imfit/docs/frequently_asked_questions.md

 scaling its brightness using the `I_0` parameter (which corresponds to the total flux of the source).

+If you are worried about possible rotation of the PSF for different positions within the image plane, you can use the PointSourceRot function, which adds a position-angle parameter.

 ## How can I determine B/T (bulge/total) and other flux ratios?